 Many B2B companies short-circuit the innovation journey either because they believe they already know what the market wants or don’t have the skills and processes to be customer-centric throughout the development process.

 To increase your chances of success and reduce the risk of launching a product nobody wants to buy, you need to change your perspective.
-Instead of aiming to go from idea to scale, I recommend focusing on the early stages of the B2B product innovation journey: specifically, the stages to take your product from idea to your first ten customers.
+In my book, The B2B Innovator’s Map, I recommend focusing on the early stages of the B2B product innovation journey: specifically, the stages to take your product from idea to your first ten customers.

 Why focus your B2B product innovation only from idea to your first ten customers?